-How to access the agent triggerπ€
+How to access the Automations page π€

 Open Pod.

-Go to Account Settings.
+Go to Settings.

-Select Agents.
+Select Automations.

-How to create a new trigger β
+Create a new automation β

 Select the agent you want to automate.